atelierspierrot/internationalization/README.md

 This may be defined in a file called `i18n.CODE.php` where `CODE` is the two letter reference of the language.
 These files will be searched and loaded from the `language_directory` loader option value.

+### Load multiple language files

+The I18n object is designed to be able to load multiple language files easily with:

+    $i18n->loadFile( my file path )

+Each file loaded is stored in the internal cache system of the object (a simple PHP array).

 ### Package aliases